Program Manager Resource Guide

 NETAP Resource Guide For Earthquake Program Managers

 FEMA developed the National Earthquake Technical Assistance Program (NETAP) as a mechanism for delivering direct assistance to the public to increase their knowledge and ability to analyze their risk, make a plan and take actions aimed at reducing their earthquake risk and supporting overall community resilience.
-NETAP is not a grant or cooperative agreement program but a contract managed by FEMA to rapidly deploy training to organizations and communities.
+NETAP is a program managed by FEMA to rapidly deploy training to organizations and communities.
 The NETAP Resource Guide for Earthquake Program Managers provides information on how states and territories can request NETAP assistance.

 Background And Authorities